jameshfisher/jameshfisher.com/_posts/2017-02-11-are-processes-and-messages-different.md

   - concurrency
   - computer-science
 taggedAt: '2024-03-26'
+summary: >-
+  Processes and messages can be unified - processes are just very slow messages, and message passing can be seen as splitting and fusing atoms.
 ---

 [Yesterday I described the "happened-before" relation](/2017/02/10/happened-before/).
 I showed this typical "interaction diagram" illustrating "processes" interacting with "messages":